oliverwehn/react-modal-port/readme.md

 The `ModalPort` handles the rendering of your modals.
 It leaves the *how* you want to render your modals fully up to you.
 It simply requires a `React.FunctionComponent` to be passed to it via its `render` prop.
 This component allows you to wrap any rendered modal in, for example, a backdrop component.

+Besides `children` a prop `onBackdropClick` is passed to `render`.
+It holds, if provided to the modal on launch, the click handler function that should be called if the backdrop is clicked, e.g. to dismiss the modal.

 ```tsx
 import React from 'react';